xiaolaba/Tiny13_spot_welder_controller/README.md

 # Tiny13_spot_welder_controller
 Controller for Microwave Oven Transformer modified spot welder

+if alter code design, do it with [tiny_spot_welder.ino](tiny_spot_welder.ino), cp_main.bat only copy this to main.c for command line compiler

 note:
 compile with ARduino IDE, delete main.c first